abhinavg916/hotel-website/README.md

 ## Tech Used

 -   HTML
--   CSS (Use of Flexbox and Media Queries for Responsiveness)
+-   CSS (Use of Media Queries for Responsiveness)

 ## Previews